shun-li-casia/robotics_sdk_tda4vm/docker/setting_docker_ros1.md

 Docker Setup for ROS 1
 ======================

-## 1. Set Up Docker Environment on TDA4 host
+## 1. Set Up Docker Environment on the TDA4

-In ROS 1 Docker container environment, ROS Melodic and necessary libraries and tools are installed.
+In ROS 1 Docker container environment, ROS Noetic and necessary libraries and tools are installed.

-1. To generate bash scripts for building and running a Docker image for the ROS 1 Docker container:
+1. To generate the scripts for building and running a Docker image for ROS 1 Noetic:
     ```
     root@j7-evm:~/j7ros_home$ make scripts ROS_VER=1
     ```